 Much like the first one person tent, this one also features numerous pockets that have all been covered by your durable zippers.
 These will not only keep them secure but also ensure that the tent is even more waterproof in these pockets.
 You might not even need to invest in one of those expensive tent footprints with this one added.

 The downside is the fact that most of the materials are mesh.
 This mesh might be lightweight and really effective for hotter summers, but you will definitely find yourself freezing quite frantically in the winter months.
 Nevertheless, it should still be perfect for most conditions and you can always have a top quality heater for this one person tent.

 ALPS Mountaineering might be one of the top brands, but they are relatively inexpensive compared to some of the elite brands.
 With their limited lifetime warranty, you will have great value for your money and you can use this tent for more than simply camping.
 We would definitely recommend it to the avid campers and backpackers of the modern age.

-Now that you have seen the tents, we did mention that we have a buyer’s guide that will reveal some of the intricate aspects as well as the features that helped us to choose the best options.
+Now that you have seen the tents, we did mention that we have a buyer’s guide that will reveal some of the features that helped us to choose the best one person tent.
 This might not be helpful to everyone, but these features can actually be used to choose any tent, regardless of the size of the number of people is made for.
 Here are the top features to keep in mind when selecting a tent.